Let’s take a look at how to reduce stress through our thought life.

 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.

-The other night, I woke up and started to sense nasty, panicky thoughts coming into my mind.
+The other night, I woke up and sensed nasty, panicky thoughts coming into my mind.
 This could have easily morphed into a panic attack.
 I prayed and remembered how powerful my mind is.
 Instead, I chose to deliberately focus on good memories from my past.
 I thought about my teen years and fun things I was blessed to experience in the youth group, school, etc. I was back asleep not long after!

 How to reduce stress when thoughts threaten to turn sour